This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 Sometimes, draft NDAs include GDPR-compliant data processor clauses, on the basis that the buyer is deemed a data processor, acting on the instructions of the seller.
 However, a buyer will in fact usually be a data controller, so no data processor clauses are needed.
 A buyer will sometimes ask the seller to confirm in the NDA that the disclosure complies with data protection laws.
 The seller should resist this; instead, it might explain what it has done to reduce any risk, so that the buyer can make its own assessment.

-The parties will also need to consider any data localisation laws if personal data is being sent overseas to the buyer or its advisers.
-Under the GDPR, this means considering whether data is being exported from the EEA to countries without an ‘adequate’ level of protection.
-If so, the parties might consider using EU model clauses (or relying on the buyer group’s existing data transfer compliance steps).
+The parties will also need to consider any data export laws if personal data is being sent overseas to the buyer or its advisers.
+Under the GDPR, this means considering whether data is being exported to countries without an ‘adequate’ level of protection.
+For exports from the EEA, the parties might consider using EU model clauses (or relying on the buyer group’s existing data transfer compliance steps).
 Remote access of a database in the EEA from a non-EEA location is an export – for example, if someone outside the EEA accesses a virtual data room hosted within the EEA.
 Storing or accessing data in the cloud may also result in an export.

 On many deals, the seller will provide services to the buyer on a transitional basis, until the buyer has set up its own systems.
 These services often include payroll or human resources administration, and the seller will therefore be processing personal data as a data processor on behalf of the target.
 The transitional services agreement will, therefore, need to contain relevant data processing clauses.
 If the arrangements involve data export, the agreement will also typically need to include relevant data export clauses.